2 Dutch tourists guilty of trespassing at US security site

-LAS VEGAS (AP) — Two Dutch tourists who wanted to take video of Area 51 have pleaded guilty to misdemeanor trespass and illegal parking following their arrests at the secure U.S. government site in Nevada.
+LAS VEGAS (AP) — Two Dutch tourists who wanted to take video of Area 51 have pleaded guilty to misdemeanor trespass and illegal parking following their arrests at a different secure U.S. government site in Nevada.

-A judge on Monday sentenced Govert Sweep and Ties (TEES’) Granzier three days in the Nye County jail and fined them $2,280 apiece.
+A judge on Monday sentenced Govert Sweep and Ties (TEES’) Granzier to three days in the Nye County jail and fined them $2,280 apiece.

 They also surrendered computer and camera equipment and an aerial drone.